Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 6: Lucerne - Zurich

-Luckily, you don’t have to leave Lucerne until the afternoon or even evening today.
-So spend the day doing whatever you didn’t get to do yesterday.
+Luckily, you don't have to rush today and can enjoy Lucerne until the afternoon or even the evening.
+You have plenty of time to catch up on everything you didn't get to yesterday.

-A popular day trip from Lucerne is heading up to Mount Rigi.
-To get there, store your luggage either at your accommodation in Lucerne or at the train station and take the train to Arth Goldau.
-From here, the Rigibahn – a cog railway that’s been around for over 150 years – takes you on a 45-minute ride to the top station Rigi Kulm.
+A popular day trip from Lucerne is a visit to Mount Rigi.
+To get there, you can either leave your luggage at your accommodation in Lucerne or at the train station and take the train to Arth Goldau.
+From there, the Rigi Bahn - the first mountain railway in Europe - will take you to the Rigi Kulm summit in a 45-minute ride.

-Back in Lucerne, grab your bags and head back to Zurich.
+Back in Lucerne, you can collect your luggage and head back to Zurich.

 Additional tips and informations for itinerary 4